davidmalcolm/texi2rst/output/invoking-gcov.rst

 containing code,
 which was compiled to produce the data files.
-The ``mangledname`` part of the output file name is usually simply the source file name, but can be something more complicated if the -l or -p options are given.
+The ``mangledname`` part of the output file name is usually simply the source file name, but can be something more complicated if the :samp:`-l` or :samp:`-p` options are given.
 Refer to those options for details.

 If you invoke :command:`gcov` with multiple input files, the contributions from each input file are summed.
 Typically you would invoke it with the same list of files as the final link of your executable.

-The .gcov files contain the : separated fields along with program source code.
+The .gcov files contain the :samp:`:` separated fields along with program source code.
 The format is

 .. code-block:: c++